markgbeckett/jupiter_ace/centipede/README.md

 ## Introduction

-Centipede is an arcade game, launched by Atari in 1981.
+Centipede is an arcade game launched by Atari in 1981.
 It was very popular and spawned a number of micro conversions including, in 1984, a decent port by Colin Dooley to the Jupiter Ace.
 Colin's port is very playable with a strong resemblence to the original (accepting there is no spider and everything is monochrome).
-It is also one of the few Jupiter Ace games that supports both the Boldfield Soundbox and the Boldfield joystick interface.
+It is also one of the few Jupiter Ace games that supports both the Boldfield Soundbox and, apparently a joystick interface.

 If you have read my [post about Valkyr](../valkyr-minstrel/README.md), you will know that by adding an RC2014 YM2149 sound card to the Minstrel 4th or 4D, you can get a Soundbox-like experience (except that the port addresses used for controlling the card are different).

-The Ace version of Centipede runs okay on the Minstrel 4th and 4D though does not have the enhanced sound support.
+The Ace version of Centipede runs without issue on the Minstrel 4th and 4D, though does not have the enhanced sound support, because of the different port requirements of the sound card.
 I have therefore updated Colin Dooley's original, so that you can play the game in all of it's original glory, Plus, if you have a joystick interface, you can get the full experience.

+Having updated the sound-card and joystick support to work with the Minstrel 4th/ 4D, I decided to try disassembling the whole game, working through and commenting the code as I went.
+For an update on this in-progress project, take a look at the section below titled "Disassembling Centipede".

 ## Playing the game